(Shoulder Tendonitis / Tendinitis)

 Phase 5: Restore Rotator Cuff Strength and Function

 Your rotator cuff is the most critical group of shoulder control and stability muscles.
-Among other roles, your rotator cuff maintains “centralisation” of your shoulder joint.
+Among other roles, your rotator cuff maintains the “centralisation” of your shoulder joint.
 In other words, it keeps the shoulder ball centred over the small glenoid socket.
 This centralising prevents impingement and dislocation injuries.

 It may seem odd that you don’t attempt to restore the strength of your rotator cuff until a later stage in the rehabilitation.
 However, if a tendon structure is injured, we need to provide nature with an opportunity to undertake primary healing before we load the architectures with resistance exercises.